warmlogic/expertTrain/README.md

       - Apologies for being such a long/extensive config file, but it is well organized.
    - For the config structures in `config_EBUG.m`, each entry in `expParam.sesTypes` is a separate session (e.g., different days of the experiment).
 The phases for each session are configured below that in the `expParam.session` field.
 The requirement is that `expParam.session` has a field for each `expParam.sesTypes` entry.
 - For Net Station integration:
+   1. Set up your Net Station acquisition template to have a Multi-Port ECI device between the Source device and the Recorder device, and connect the blue STIM tube through them all the way to the Display device.
    1. Set `expParam.useNS = true;` in the config file.
    1. Connect the behavioral testing computer and the Net Station computer together with an ethernet cable.
-   1. Find the IP address of the Net Station computer (`System Prefs > Network > Ethernet`) and put the IP address in the top of the config file as the variable `expParam.NSHost` as a string.
+   1. Find the IP address of the Net Station computer (`System Prefs > Network > Ethernet`, or it's listed in the Multi-Port ECI panel in Net Station) and put the IP address in the top of the config file as the variable `expParam.NSHost` as a string.
    1. When Net Station is open and the experiment runs, the experiment will automatically start and stop recording EEG.
 - Less well described/organized features (see examples in `config_EBUG.m` for now):
    - `et_calcExpDuration()` is a function to determine how long your experiment will be.